 Anyone may attend a public council meeting to observe.
 If you want to speak at a meeting, please complete our online form.

 Requests to speak are registered on a first-come, first-served basis as numbers are limited at the discretion of the Chair.
 Groups or organisations are asked to choose a spokesperson to represent them.

-When registering, please let us know of any accessibility requirements, and we will do our best to accommodate them.
+When registering, you are able to let us know of any accessibility requirements, and we will do our best to accommodate them.

 When and where meetings take place

 Dates, times and agendas for meetings are available via the calendar of council meetings, at local libraries and on the West Offices notice board, usually five days before the meeting.
 You can also contact Democratic Services to find out when a meeting is taking place or to request an agenda.

 Who usually attends meetings